grannycart/by-sound-alone_source/full-draft-manuscript/3_Chapter.md

 The two of them appeared a quarter of an hour later.
 Captain Percy was carrying a beaten and cracked leather folio in which she kept the ship's books.
 Shakes was empty-handed, but had apparently freshly greased and pointed his hair for the big outing on the depot dock.

 Hemi had been waiting out on the deck of the docking bay.
 He gave Percy and Shakes a hand up the ladder.
 When they were all assembled, they started off towards the far end of the docking bay where they saw a wooden sign painted white and with square hand-painted black letters said "Dock Office."
-Acually getting to the dock office was a matter of navigating around the big open holes in the deck which led down into the cargo holds of other docked subs.
+Actually getting to the dock office was a matter of navigating around the big open holes in the deck which led down into the cargo holds of other docked subs.
 There were other obstacles too, like the ladders hanging down from the subs docked above, or stacks of crates waiting to be loaded into subs docked on either side.
 The places where no submarines were docked were typically used as staging areas for cargo that was making its way down the docking bay in steps towards whatever sub they were destined to be loaded onto, or otherwise up the dock from where they had been unloaded.
 It made for slow progress, since they had to watch every step and stop to wait for workers who were in the process of moving cargo.
 The docking bay was bigger than any space on a submarine --- maybe 12 to 15 meters in circumference --- but still cramped and grimed.
 They felt right at home.

 [//]: # (### The dock office and the dock boss)